best-practice-and-impact/ons-spark/ons-spark/spark-analysis/big-data-workflow.md

 name: BigDataPipelineStages
 alt: Diagram showing potentials steps in the process of developing a new big data pipeline.
 ---
+Fig 1.
 Big data pipeline development stages
 ```

-- Splitting your development into clearly defined stages like this will help with applying some of the tips we have below for keeping your resource use to a minimum e.g. working with small samples or subsets of your data in the EDA phase.
+- Splitting your development into clearly defined stages like this will help with applying some of the tips we have below for keeping your resource use to a minimum.
+For example, working with small samples or subsets of your data in the EDA phase.

-### 2. [Version control](https://gitlab-app-l-01/DAP_CATS/guidance/-/wikis/Git-and-GitLab) your code and apply [RAP good practice](https://best-practice-and-impact.github.io/qa-of-code-guidance/intro.html)
+### 2. [Version control](https://gitlab-app-l-01/DAP_CATS/guidance/-/wikis/Git-and-GitLab) your code using Git and apply [RAP good practice](https://best-practice-and-impact.github.io/qa-of-code-guidance/intro.html)

 - This will make it easier to track what has and hasn't already been done and for others to understand what your code is doing.